Why will BYOD transform teaching practice?

 Can teachers not just keep doing what they are already doing?

 Yes, teachers will be able to continue to do much of what they have already done in the past.
 However, in some cases there will be a need for change.
-Now that students can bring his or her own device to school, this opens up new opportunities that were never before viable.
+Now that a student can bring his or her own device to school, new opportunities are opened up that were never before viable.

 How these possibilities take shape requires flexibility.
 Not every student will have a device.
 In addition, the devices that students bring to school will vary and the software that is available on each gadget will be different.
 This creates a unique set of challenges.